LukasVonFluee/Polarised-norm-change/README.md

 Steps to follow:

-1) Copy/download repository in a directory on your personal computer: Open as R project with the file "tipping_review.Rproj" to have automatic setting of working directory.
+1) Copy/download repository in a directory on your personal computer: Open as R project with the file "homophily.Rproj" to have automatic setting of working directory.

 2) First execute the simulation with sim.R.
 Output of simulation should then automatically be stored in working directory.